EmranAhmed/Hippo-Joomla-Extension-Updater/README.md

 - You can see `joomla-update` directory in this repo.

 ## Request
-- Please donot remove my Credit line from this plugin.
+- Please donot remove my Credit line from this plugin. :blush: